-As indicated in "Guidelines for Writing an IANA Considerations Section in RFCs" (see references), IANA acts as a central authority for assignment of numbers such as DHCP option codes.
-The new procedure outlined in this document will provide guidance to IANA in the assignment of new option codes.
+As indicated in, "Guidelines for Writing an IANA Considerations Section in RFCs", (see references), IANA acts as a central authority for assignment of numbers such as DHCP option and message type codes.
+The new procedure outlined in this document will provide guidance to IANA in the assignment of new option and message type codes.